michelepeghini/freeCodeCamp-weatherApp/README.md

 ## Features

+**Fulfillment of Requirements:**
-* Get Location from browser
-* Get local weather info based on Location through OpenWeatherMapAPI
+* Get Location from browser and queries OpenWeatherMapAPI to get local weather info
-* Update info in widget accordingly.
 * Update color of header depending on temperature.
 5 steps: < 0, from >=0  to <10, from >=10 to <20, from >=20 to <30, >=30
 * "C / F" button switches between Celsius and Fahrenheit degrees

+**Extra features:**
+* Shows minimum and maximum temperature aside of current
+* Shows cloud percentage, wind speed, humidity percentage and pressure in panel footer

 ## Screenshots